krokedil/avarda-checkout-for-woocommerce/readme.txt

 = 2021.11.11        - version 1.2.0 =
 * Tweak             - Standard Woo checkout fields check improvement.
-* Tweak             - Adds filter aco_ignored_checkout_fields to be able to modify the checkout form fields that should not be isplayed on the Avarda Checkout page.
+* Tweak             - Adds filter aco_ignored_checkout_fields to be able to modify the checkout form fields that should not be displayed on the Avarda Checkout page.
 * Fix               - Adds JWT token time expiry check.
 * Fix               - Floating point precision fix (many decimals sent to Avarda) for refund requests.